kazurayam/UsingMaterialsInKatalonStudio/README.md

 ### description

-This test case takes a screenshot of Web page `http://demoaut.katalon.com` and save the image into a file under the directory   `${UsingMaterialsInKatalonStudio}/Materials`.
+The test case `TC02_MaterialRepository` takes a screenshot of Web page `http://demoaut.katalon.com` and save the image into a file under the directory   `${UsingMaterialsInKatalonStudio}/Materials`.
 The file path is `Materials/_/_/TC02_MaterialRepository/TC02_screenshot.png`.

 ### how to run it